rebeccaf3/vigenere-cipher/README.md

 # Vigenère Cipher
-Encrypts, decrypts, and attempts to figure out the key for vigenere cipher
+Encrypts, decrypts, and attempts to find the key for vigenere cipher

 ## Encryption
 - Enter 'ENCRYPTION' when prompted